-27.0 Regulating student conduct and misbehaviour outside the school premises
+27.0 Student conduct outside the school premises

 We aim to prepare students for a life beyond education.
-The School therefore reserves the right to apply all aspects of this policy to students recognisable as a West Exe student (not just by their uniform) even if they are outside of the school grounds, or outside the usual hours of attendance, or using social media/online activity.
-What the law allows is laid out in the latest DFE Guidance 'Behaviour and discipline in schools.
-Advice for Headteachers and school staff' January 2016.
+The School therefore reserves the right to apply all aspects of this policy to students recognisable as a West Exe School student (not just by their uniform) even if they are outside of the school grounds, or outside the usual hours of attendance, or using social media/online activity.
+What the law allows is laid out in the latest DFE Guidance Behaviour in Schools.